Search Committee: Synopsis

-Darryl thinks his popularity with the staff will make him a shoo-in, so he is caught off-guard when he actually must do an interview and submit a resume.
-Darryl writes up an extensive four-page resume, which Jo derides, though Jim encourages Darryl by saying that the interview and resume are mere formalities for him.
-When Andy interviews for the manager position, Gabe attempts to sabotage him by asking random trivia questions, which Andy successfully answers, and Gabe ends up screaming at him "SHUT UP ABOUT THE SUN" and then proceeds to bang his fist on the table which also upsets Andy.
+Darryl thinks his relationships with Jo and Jim will make him a shoo-in, so he is caught off-guard when he actually must do an interview and submit a resume.
+Darryl writes up a four-page resume, which Jo derides, though Jim encourages Darryl by saying that the interview and resume are mere formalities for him.
+When Andy interviews for the manager position, Gabe attempts to sabotage him by asking random trivia questions, which Andy successfully answers, and Gabe ends up screaming at him.
 Gabe is also dismissive of Kelly during her interview, saying she is not a "serious candidate".
 Kelly exacts revenge by telling Jo about Gabe's relationship with Erin Hannon and his harassing behavior after their breakup.
 In response, Jo sends him back to Sabre's Florida headquarters and installs Kelly in Gabe's position on the search committee.
-Kelly then says she has accepted Dwight's bribery and looks forward to the benefits of his return to the manager's chair, as Toby haltingly says they could give Dwight another trial run and Jim looks on in horror.
+Kelly then says she has accepted Dwight's bribery, and Toby says they could give Dwight another trial run.

-After Phyllis tells Jim that Kelly and Dwight have "pre-fired" her, Jim tells Dwight he is not and will not be the manager, and the office begins arguing about who will be selected.
-The discussion gets out of control, with Ryan preferring a homeless man, Andy declaring he wants the job, Meredith Palmer wanting a "smart, professional, decisive, well-hung man in his forties," Kevin Malone and Angela Martin speaking solely for attention, and Darryl's daughter Jada asking out loud if Jim is the guy making her father manager.
+After Phyllis Vance tells Jim that Kelly and Dwight have "pre-fired" her, Jim tells Dwight he is not and will not be the manager, and the office begins arguing about who will be selected.
 Jim cuts the discussion short and brings the committee back to the conference room to make up their minds.

-Phyllis Vance and Erin await the results of a DNA test to see if Erin is the daughter previously given up by Phyllis in high school.
-The results are negative, but Phyllis holds off on telling Erin after Andy rejects Erin's proposal to start dating again, and continues to show maternal affection toward her.
+Phyllis and Erin await to hear if Erin is the daughter previously given up by Phyllis in high school.
+The adoption agency informs Phyllis Erin is not her daughter, but Phyllis holds off on telling Erin after Andy rejects Erin's proposal to start dating again, and continues to show maternal affection toward her.